 - Completed petitions must be filed with the clerk of the County Council.

-- Upon receipt of a no-fireworks area application and petition, the County Council sets a public hearing to consider the petition and request for a no-fireworks zone.
+- Upon receipt of a "no firework" area application and petition, the County Council sets a public hearing to consider the petition and request for a "no firework" area.

 If approved by the County Council, new fireworks restrictions must wait one year before they become effective under state law.

 This petition method is available only in unincorporated communities.
-The cities of Brier, Mountlake Terrace and Edmonds served by Fire District 1 already have fireworks bans in place.
+The cities of Brier, Edmonds, Lynnwood and Mountlake Terrace served by South County Fire already ban fireworks.

 Fireworks use is legal in unincorporated areas on July 4 only, 9 a.m. until midnight.